electricimp/APDS9007/README.md

 });
 ```

-Note If an error occured during the read, an err key will be present in the data – you should always check for the existance of the err key before using the results.
+Note If an error occured during the read in _asynchronous_ mode, an err key will be present in the data – you should always check for the existance of the err key before using the results.
+In _synchronous_ mode an exception will be thrown in case of error.

 ## Example